mdda/mdda.github.io/_posts/AI/2019-12-19-presentation-at-tensorflow.md

 <!--
 !-->

-Sam's talk was a quick round-up of several interesting TensorFlow-related projects at Google  : "Jax, Trax and stax of new stuff".
+Sam's talk was an introductory round-up of several interesting TensorFlow-related projects at Google  : "Jax, Trax and stax of new stuff".

 We were glad to have Rachel Lim visiting us from Google Brain and talking about "TF2.0 performance".